 You may also find your tyres susceptible to patchy wear, i.e., just random wear of the tyre that has no clear pattern.
 This can indicate a tyre is out of balance, so you should head to the garage to get your tyres balanced.

 It is a good idea to inspect your tyres checking the tyre depth, pressure and general condition at least once per month as well as before setting off on a long journey.
-We share our tips on how to check your tyres for abnormal tyre wear.
+You can take a look at our tips on how to check your tyres for abnormal tyre wear.

 Checking Tyre Depth